ocupop/dartlang.org/src/install/archive/index.md

 ## Direct download URLs

-You can find the downloads at predictable URLs using the following pattern:
+You can find the zip files at predictable URLs using the following pattern:

 {% prettify none %}